noir-lang/noir/docs/docs/noir/tooling/debugger.md

 ```

 That's it!
-The debugger displays the current opcode and the corresponding Noir code location associated to it, and it is now waiting for us to drive it.
+The debugger displays the current Noir code location, and it is now waiting for us to drive it.
 You can explore the available commands to drive the debugger with `help`, like here:

 ```
 At ~/noir-examples/recursion/circuits/main/src/main.nr:2:12